jaspergrunion/CSVtoDF/README.md

 Overview
 - Java framework to read CSV data into a Dataframe like object
 - Mimics some of the functionality of dataframes found in R and Python
-- Basic plotting, statistical summary and correlation and regression are enabled by default
+- Basic plotting, statistical summary, random sampling, correlation and regression are enabled by default

 Dependencies:
 - https://mvnrepository.com/artifact/org.apache.commons/commons-math3